viktorexe/portfolio_website1/README.md

 ## Overview

 This repository contains a minimal yet effective resume website template.
 It consists of:

-- **HTML:** Provides a well-structured document for the website.
+- **HTML**: Provides a well-structured document for the website.
-- **CSS:** Ensures a responsive and modern look with animations.
+- **CSS**: Ensures a responsive and modern look with animations.
-- **JavaScript:** Adds smooth scrolling and minor interactive elements.
+- **JavaScript**: Adds smooth scrolling and minor interactive elements.

 This template is designed to be easily customized and used by anyone looking to create a personal portfolio or resume website. **Feel free to modify and use this project as needed.**

 ## Features

-- **Fully Responsive:** Works seamlessly on desktops, tablets, and mobile devices.
+- **Fully Responsive**: Works seamlessly on desktops, tablets, and mobile devices.
-- **Smooth Scrolling:** Enhances user experience while navigating through sections.
+- **Smooth Scrolling**: Enhances user experience while navigating through sections.
-- **Minimalistic Design:** Clean and professional layout.
+- **Minimalistic Design**: Clean and professional layout.
-- **Easy Customization:** Simple HTML, CSS, and JavaScript structure for effortless editing.
+- **Easy Customization**: Simple HTML, CSS, and JavaScript structure for effortless editing.
-- **Animations:** Subtle transitions and effects for an enhanced visual appeal.
+- **Animations**: Subtle transitions and effects for an enhanced visual appeal.

 ## Demo

-You can view a live demo of the website [here](#) *(add your demo URL if available)*.
+You can view a live demo of the website [here](#) *(add your demo URL if available).*

 ## Getting Started